AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoCatBoostClassifier()** GPU + CPU
-AutoCatBoostClassifier is an automated modeling function that runs a variety of steps.
+<code>AutoCatBoostClassifier()</code> is an automated modeling function that runs a variety of steps.
 First, a stratified sampling (by the target variable) is done to create train and validation sets.
 Then, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
 Once the model is identified and built, several other outputs are generated: validation data with predictions, ROC plot, evaluation plot, evaluation metrics, variable importance, partial dependence calibration plots, partial dependence calibration box plots, and column names used in model fitting.

 ##### **AutoXGBoostClassifier()** GPU + CPU
-AutoXGBoostClassifier is an automated XGBoost modeling framework with grid-tuning and model evaluation that runs a variety of steps.
+<code>AutoXGBoostClassifier()</code> is an automated XGBoost modeling framework with grid-tuning and model evaluation that runs a variety of steps.
 First, a stratified sampling (by the target variable) is done to create train and validation sets.
 Then, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
 Once the model is identified and built, several other outputs are generated: validation data with predictions, evaluation plot, evaluation boxplot, evaluation metrics, variable importance, partial dependence calibration plots, partial dependence calibration box plots, and column names used in model fitting.

 ##### **AutoH2oGBMClassifier()**
-AutoH2oGBMClassifier is an automated H2O modeling framework with grid-tuning and model evaluation that runs a variety of steps.
+<code>AutoH2oGBMClassifier()</code> is an automated H2O modeling framework with grid-tuning and model evaluation that runs a variety of steps.
 First, a stratified sampling (by the target variable) is done to create train and validation sets.
 Then, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
 Once the model is identified and built, several other outputs are generated: validation data with predictions, evaluation plot, evaluation metrics, variable importance, partial dependence calibration plots, and column names used in model fitting.

 ##### **AutoH2oDRFClassifier()**
-AutoH2oDRFClassifier is an automated H2O modeling framework with grid-tuning and model evaluation that runs a variety of steps.
+<code>AutoH2oDRFClassifier()</code> is an automated H2O modeling framework with grid-tuning and model evaluation that runs a variety of steps.
 First, a stratified sampling (by the target variable) is done to create train and validation sets.
 Then, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
 Once the model is identified and built, several other outputs are generated: validation data with predictions, evaluation plot, evaluation metrics, variable importance, partial dependence calibration plots, and column names used in model fitting.
 </p>
 </details>